Commute to a job in Sweden

 When you start working in Sweden, you must pay income tax in Sweden.
 Therefore, you must register with the Swedish Tax Authority, Skatteverket.
 You do not need to have a Swedish social security number to work in Sweden, but you must acquire a coordination number.
 You get a coordination number by applying for Swedish SINK taxation from the Swedish Tax Authority using a SKV 4350 form.

 If you live in Denmark and commute to a job in Sweden, you must decide whether you will be taxed according to the Swedish SINK scheme - 25 percent tax, but no option for allowances - or an ordinary tax liability in Sweden.

 Transfer your membership of an unemployment fund and trade union

 If you want to be a member of a trade union, you should also select a Swedish one as the Danish trade unions have no influence on the Swedish labour market.
 If you are already a member of an unemployment insurance fund and a trade union in Denmark, you must transfer your memberships to the Swedish counterparts.
 Please contact your Danish unemployment fund and/or trade union for information about how you do this.

-Get registered with the National Agency for Social Insurance (Forsäkringskassan)
+Get registered at the National Agency for Social Insurance (Försäkringskassan)

 When you work in Sweden, you must be registered with the National Agency for Social Insurance.
 Registration means that you have social security in Sweden, and so you are entitled to social benefits from your country of employment.

 Open a Swedish bank account

 When you start working in Sweden, you must open a Swedish bank account to be able to receive your salary.
 Contact a Swedish bank to be sure which kind of documentation you need to bring.
-That could be, for example, an (Swedish) identification number or an employment contract.
-Do this as soon as possible, because it often takes some times to gather all this documentation.
+That could be, for example, an (Swedish) identification number and an employment contract.
+Do this as soon as possible, because it often takes some time to gather all this documentation.